- Talk Shows

 Kirk says Hawaii is in an important position as the front face of U.S. relations in the Asia Pacific.

+Kirk says only one-percent of small companies export outside of the United States.
 The Small Business Jobs Act of 2010 provides grants and loans for small businesses, expands free resources for counseling and training, and increases access to federal contracts.

 The Small Business Association’s Hawaii district office is located in Honolulu.